-According to past research, the majority of studies on market competitiveness and corporate governance are conducted in industrialized countries.
-Market competition affects corporate governance and can change alternatives to corporate governance, according to research such as market competition impact on performance (Campello & Giambona, 2011; Grosfeld & Tressel, 2002; Huang & Peyer, 2012; Liu, Qu, & Haman, 2018; Y. Wang, 2017), investigates the function of market competition in stakeholder relationships, as well as its impact on important stakeholders like shareholders, consumers, and employees.
-Byun, Lee, and Park (2018) examine the impact of market competition on controlling shareholders' ownership decisions in Korean corporations.
+According to past research, the majority of studies on market competitiveness and corporate governance are conducted in industrialised countries.
+Market competition affects corporate governance and can change alternatives to corporate governance, according to research such as market competition impact on performance (Campello & Giambona, 2012; Grosfeld & Tressel, 2002; Huang & Peyer, 2012; Liu et al., 2018; Wang, 2017), investigates the function of market competition in stakeholder relationships, as well as its impact on important stakeholders like shareholders, consumers, and employees.
+Byun et al. (2018) examine the impact of market competition on controlling shareholders' ownership decisions in Korean corporations.
 According to some studies, market competition is a mechanism for controlling and reducing agency problems, as well as improving and supplementing corporate governance (Byun et al., 2018; Gupta et al., 2017; Zhang, 2018).

-Furthermore, according to Cosset, Somé, and Valéry (2016), market competition has a weaker impact on corporate governance in developing countries than it does in developed countries.
+Furthermore, according to Cosset et al. (2016), market competition has a weaker impact on corporate governance in developing countries than it does in developed countries.
 Market competition, state ownership, and corporate governance all have an impact on firm performance in more competitive markets (Liu et al., 2018), as does the association between competition, audit quality selection, and company compliance with accounting regulations (Samuel & Schwartz, 2019).
-Yeh and Liao (2020) assess the impact of market competition and internal corporate governance on family corporate inheritance, Tang and Chen (2020) explore the impact of market competition is a mechanism to control and reduce agency problems, improve and complement corporate governance (Byun et al., 2018; Gupta et al., 2017; Zhang, 2018).
-In addition, according to Cosset et al. (2016), market competition has a weaker influence on corporate governance in developing nations than it does in developed countries.
+Yeh and Liao (2020) assess the impact of market competition and internal corporate governance on family corporate inheritance, while Tang and Chen (2020) explore the impact of market competition on corporate governance and earnings management.
+Some studies suggest that market competition is a mechanism to control and reduce agency problems, improve and complement corporate governance (Byun et al., 2018; Gupta et al., 2017; Zhang, 2018).

-In emerging economies, countries are in the process of rapid growth and industrialization, moving from a closed economy to a market economy.
+In emerging economies, countries are in the process of rapid growth and industrialisation, moving from a closed economy to a market economy.
 Corporate governance issues are becoming more and more important.
-Researchers are very interested in the topic of corporate governance (Buallay et al., 2017; Hamdan, 2019; Allam Hamdan et al., 2013; Salman & Laouisset, 2020; Youssef & Diab, 2021).
-The moderating role of corporate governance (Hamdan et al., 2017), the impact of corporate governance rules on earnings management (Alrayyes & Al Khaldy, 2019), and the relationship between product market competition and firm performance (Mubeen, Abbas, & Han, 2021).
+Researchers are very interested in the topic of corporate governance (Buallay et al., 2017; Hamdan, 2019; Hamdan et al., 2013; Salman & Laouisset, 2020; Youssef & Diab, 2021), the moderating role of corporate governance (Hamdan et al., 2017), the impact of corporate governance rules on earnings management (Alrayyes & Al Khaldy, 2019), and the relationship between product market competition and firm performance (Mubeen et al., 2021a).

-In Vietnam, there are studies related to corporate governance (Thao Nguyen et al., 2021; Tuan Nguyen, Locke, & Reddy, 2015; Q. Tran, Koufopoulos, & Warner, 2014; Q. T. Tran, 2020; D. Vo & Phan, 2013).
-However, in-depth research on factors affecting corporate governance, especially market competition, affects the board size of directors, CEO duality, independent board members, and CEO ownership are limited.
+In Vietnam, there are studies related to corporate governance (Nguyen et al., 2021; Nguyen et al., 2015; Tran et al., 2014; Tran, 2020; Vo & Phan, 2013).
+However, in-depth research on factors affecting corporate governance, especially market competition, affects on the board size of directors, CEO duality, independent board members, and CEO ownership are limited.
 Small and medium-sized enterprises (SMEs), which account for 95% of all businesses, face numerous difficulties and challenges in competing in the market, both domestically and internationally, particularly in the context of international integration and a global market dominated by multinational corporations.

-In conclusion, market competition research includes a variety of topics and is mainly conducted in developed economies such as Germany, Canada, Taiwan, Korea, the United States, and China.
+In conclusion, market competition research includes a variety of topics and is mainly conducted in developed economies such as Germany, Canada, Taiwan, South Korea, the United States, and China.
 In emerging economies, research is relatively sparse.
 In Vietnam, there is currently a scarcity of research on the relationship between market competition and corporate governance, particularly studies on how market competition affects corporate governance.
 Furthermore, because Vietnam has unique institutional characteristics, studies from other economies find it difficult to apply in the Vietnamese context.
-Vietnam's stock markets, in particular, are still in their infancy, and the majority the country's publicly traded companies weak corporate of have governance (International Finance Corporation, 2012).
+Vietnam's stock markets, in particular, are still in their infancy, and the majority of the country's publicly traded companies have weak corporate governance (World Bank, 2012).